 *Cinnamon tea: Add 1 cup boiling water to 1⁄2 to 1 tsp. of cinnamon powder.
 Steep for 10 to 12 minutes.

 Sacred Vibes can’t leave out the popular stinky rose.
-“It's a natural antibiotic and antifungal [spice],” says Rose.
+“It’s a natural antibiotic and antifungal [spice],” Rose explains.

-Smash a clove of garlic and take it all in.
-That infamous odor comes from byproducts of allicin, the sulfur compound believed to be responsible for most of the spice's medicinal benefits.
-It's what gives garlic its bite.
-An antibacterial and antifungal, garlic can help with yeast and sinus infections, as well as the common cold.
+Smash a clove of garlic, and take it all in.
+That infamous odor comes from byproducts of allicin, the sulfur compound believed to be responsible for most of the spice’s medicinal benefits.
+It’s what gives garlic its bite.
+With its antibacterial and antifungal properties, garlic can help with yeast and sinus infections as well as the common cold.
 Research shows that garlic is also effective against digestive ailments and diarrhea.
-It helps lower cholesterol and blood pressure as well as prevent blood clots.
-Garlic can also reduce the risk of developing atherosclerosis (hardening of the arteries).
-Garlic comes out smelling like a rose as a premier healing spice.
+It helps lower cholesterol and blood pressure and prevent blood clots.
+Garlic can also reduce the risk of developing atherosclerosis (hardening of the arteries) and comes out smelling like a rose as a premier healing spice.

 How to use:

-For more information of healing herbs and their use contact Karin Rose, master herbalist and owner of Sacred Vibes Apothecary http://www.sacredvibeshealing.com
+For more information of healing herbs and their use contact Karin Rose, master herbalist and owner of Sacred Vibes Apothecary, at sacredvibeshealing.com

 By Crystal Whaley